Nuri al-Mismari

-Nuri al-Mismari (نوري المسماري; born 1942) is the former Chief of Protocol of former Libyan leader Muammar Gaddafi.
-Known as one of Gaddafi's closest aides, al-Mismari was a key member of his inner circle and served under him for 40 years.
+Nuri al-Mismari (نوري المسماري) is the former chief of protocol of former Libyan leader Muammar Gaddafi.
+Known as one of Gaddafi's closest aides, al-Mismari was a key member of his inner circle and served under him for 40 years, until his defection to France in 2010.

+The Libyan government issued an international arrest warrant against him on charges of embezzlement.
+He was arrested in Paris but was then released from French custody.
+His extradition hearing was subsequently postponed and he was ultimately never extradited due to the Libyan civil war breaking out in 2011.

 Biography

 Background and career

-A grandfather and a father to many, Nuri Al Mismari was born in 1942 in Tripoli.
-He comes from a prominent family as his father was a minister in the Kingdom of Libya under Idris of Libya.
-He is from the Masamir tribe.
-One of his sons was shot under mysterious circumstances in 2007 and the death was ruled a suicide.
-He speaks fluent English, French and Italian, in addition to his native Arabic.
+Nuri al-Mismari's father was a minister in the Kingdom of Libya under Idris of Libya.
+One of his sons was shot under mysterious circumstances in 2007 and the death was disguised as a suicide by authorities.
+He is fluent in many languages including English and French.
+In 2008, al-Mismari played a minor role in reuniting a British woman with her daughter after her ex-husband abducted their daughter and took her to Libya.

 He was seen as the "gatekeeper" to Gaddafi and one of a small group of officials with access to Gaddafi's tent.
 Distinguished by his dyed blonde hair and goatee and ceremonial uniform, he was often seen standing next to Gaddafi at public events and shepherding visitors to Gaddafi.
 A hotelier by trade, he was in charge of coordinating visits by foreign heads of state to Libya (including lodging at palaces), overseeing Libya's payments to Gaddafi's children, and managing Gaddafi's fleet of airplanes.

-He was considered a pro-free market reformer aligned with Gaddafi's son Saif al-Islam within the Libyan ruling elite.
-In 2008, Mismari played a minor role in reuniting a British woman with her daughter after her ex-husband abducted their daughter and took her to Libya.